 The mainstay of classic CAH therapy for over 50 years has been lifelong treatment with glucocorticoids such as hydrocortisone, prednisone, prednisolone, methylprednisolone, or dexamethasone.
 These treatments do not cure the disease, but they serve a two-fold purpose in disease management.
 Firstly, physiologic levels of glucocorticoids replace the missing cortisol in order to prevent adrenal crisis.
-Secondly, supraphysiologic levels of glucocorticoids replace the megative feedback loop alleviating additional hyperandrogenic symptoms.
+Secondly, supraphysiologic levels of glucocorticoids reduce excess androgens through the negative feedback loop alleviating additional hyperandrogenic symptoms.